-The mother from the Ballwin area who law enforcement authorities said fatally shot her three daughters and then herself had been researching suicide online and recently was diagnosed with bipoloar disorder, KSDK-TV reported.
+The mother from the Ballwin area who law enforcement authorities said and then herself had been researching suicide online and recently was diagnosed with bipoloar disorder, KSDK-TV reported.

-Patch has also confirmed that Christine Adewunmi, 37, was a former Physical Education teacher at Parkway North High School from December 1998 to June 2006.
+Patch has also confirmed that Christine Adewunmi, 37, was a former Physical Education teacher at from December 1998 to June 2006.

 A coroner involved in the case told KSDK that the victims died of single gunshots to the head sometime Friday.
 Their bodies were found Saturday afternoon.
 Leonard Adewunmi also reportedly cited in his missing persons report two recent occasions when Christine "disappeared with the kids," one of which happened Tuesday, March 13.

 In a statement issued by family of the Adewunmis published by KSDK, relatives said Christine was battling depression with the help of friends, family and health professionals:

 Depression is difficult to understand and a serious illness that is hard to comprehend.
 No one knew the depths of her problem or could ever foresee this tragedy occurring.
 We cannot understand why this has happened and are dealing with this tragic loss one minute at a time.
 We firmly believe the Christine we knew and loved would never intentionally hurt her children.

 The owner of Blue Springs Ranch & Resort near Bourbon, MO where Christine and daughters Lauren, age 8, Samantha, age 6 and and 3-year-old Kate were found told The Associated Press that they initially were noticed by a guest.
 When owner J.R.
 Isom arrived, he saw the family's SUV in the middle of the road and then found the four bodies about 100 yards from the vehicle.
 He said the resort's main entrance had been closed due to flooding and the vehicle appeared to drive in from a side entrance.